veerakarri/swagger-ui/pages/shipping.md

 To make calls to the Zentail API, you will first need to acquire a token.
 A separate token will be required for each Zentail account that you wish to integrate with.

 To acquire a token, log in to the Zentail account you want to connect to and go to [https://www.zentail.com/user/settings](https://www.zentail.com/user/settings).
-Under the "API Access" Tab, simply click the button labelled "Generate New Token".
+Under the "API Access" Tab, simply click the button labeled "Generate New Token".
 Enter an email address and click "Generate".
 This email address will be used only to communicate upcoming (and potentially breaking) changes to the API, so please ensure it is a valid email.

 ## Figure out your Warehouse ID

-An important things to keep in mind is that Zentail supports multiple warehouses, your integration may not be the provider for all warehouses.
+An important thing to keep in mind is that Zentail supports multiple warehouses, your integration may not be the provider for all warehouses.
 This means you need to take steps to ensure that you only process orders and line items that have been routed to warehouses you are assigned to manage.

 To find the warehouse ID we will use the [GET /warehouses](https://developer.zentail.com/#/Warehouse/get_warehouses) endpoint.